Y3Da3yf/tictactoev2/README.md

 ﻿# tictactoev2

-Everything looks fine putting comments rn.

-Hello dear proffessor,
+Hello Professor,

-In this project I tried to make Normal TicTacToe and 4x4x4 3D TicTacToe games.
+In this project, I developed both a classic TicTacToe game and a 4x4x4 3D TicTacToe game.
+I hope you find my work enjoyable.

+Best regards,
+Yusuf Aslan 230201001 Computer Engineering

-My project files and their reasons:
+My project files and their explanations:

     -Main.java:
         For creating Start Screen, we can choose which gamemode we will play and also we can use settings button.
 Extra Computer will ask for X or O after choosing gamemode then program wil hold this information in its memory then will use it in future.